lensesio/lenses-python/README.md

 #### Delete records from a Topic

-Records can be deleted by providing a range of offsets (init-offset, end-offset)
+Records can be deleted by providing a range of offsets

         result = lenses_lib.DeleteTopicRecords('test_topic', "0", "10")